 The most effective and powerful strategies are always the best.
 It is the same for this meditation troubleshooting strategy for befriending the Ego aspect of the mind.
 This strategy works for all the common issues above.

-Whenever you recognize that you are having any of the above distractions, discomforts or issues, gently return the awareness back from the thought, feeling, or emotion.
-If the issue persists, gently return the awareness back.
+Whenever you recognize that you are having any of the above distractions, discomforts, or issues, stop.
+Gently return the awareness to our body and breath from the thought, feeling, or emotion.
+If the issue persists, gently return the awareness to your posture and breath.
 Keep using gentleness and the conscious mind will respond.